 Subduction of oceanic crust is a critical component of plate tectonics that actively recycles crustal materials back into the mantle and contributes to arc processes.
 Such processes has been operating for billions of years, although arguments exist regarding the timing of the onset of plate tectonics.
 Exhumed metamorphic rocks from ancient subduction zone records 'fossilized' geological and petrological processes, which are ideal candidates to investigate subduction zone processes.
 Current projects aim to decipher 1) the onset of plate tectonics, 2) the subduction and exhumation processes, and 3) the fluid processes in the exhumed crustal and mantle rocks, by examining metamorphic rocks from two 'fossil' subduction zones, the Jinsha suture and Longmu Co-Shuanghu suture in Tibetan Plateau.

-Hernandez-Uribe, D., Palin, R., Cone, K.A. and Cao, W., in press.
+Hernandez-Uribe, D., Palin, R., Cone, K.A. and Cao, W., 2020.
 Petrological implications of seafloor hydrothermal alteration on subducted mid-ocean ridge basalt.
 Journal of Petrology.
 [LINK]

 Cao, W., Yan, D.P., Qiu, L., Zhang, Y. and Qiu, J., 2015.
 Structural style and metamorphic conditions of the Jinshajiang metamorphic belt: Nature of the Paleo-Jinshajiang orogenic belt in the eastern Tibetan Plateau.
 Journal of Asian Earth Sciences, 113, pp. 748-765.
 [LINK]